G. Russell BellChief Scientific Officer Emeritus

 President, Beckman Coulter Foundation

-G. Russell “Russ” Bell, 64, retired from Beckman Coulter, having served as Senior Vice President and Chief Scientific Officer.
-He joined the company as President and CEO of Hybritech Incorporated, the former subsidiary of Eli Lilly and Company, acquired by Beckman Instruments, Inc. in January 1996.
-Previously Dr. Bell held executive positions with du Pont and was President of Jacksonville Reference Laboratories.
-Throughout his career Dr. Bell spearheaded the development of many diagnostic products in cancer, men’s and women’s health and cardiovascular disease.
+G. Russell “Russ” Bell, 64, retired from Beckman Coulter, having served as senior vice president and chief scientific officer.
+He joined the company as president and CEO of Hybritech Incorporated, the former subsidiary of Eli Lilly and Company, acquired by Beckman Instruments, Inc. in January 1996.
+Previously Bell held executive positions with du Pont and was president of Jacksonville Reference Laboratories.
+Throughout his career he spearheaded the development of many diagnostic products in cancer, men’s and women’s health and cardiovascular disease.
 He is active volunteering with Cancer Treatment Center at St. Peter’s Hospital, Helena, Montana.

-Born in Atlanta, Ga., Dr. Bell received his Bachelor of Science degree in Applied Biology (1969) and his Master of Science (1970) from Georgia Tech and his doctorate in Biochemistry in 1973 from the University of Georgia where he was a National Science Foundation Fellow.
-Dr. Bell is a member of Phi Kappa Phi, scholastic honor society.
-He has served on the Advisory Boards of the Petit Institute of Bioscience and Bioengineering at Georgia Tech, the Wallace G. Coulter Foundation and the Betty Irene Moore School of Nursing at UC Davis.
-He has been President of the Beckman Coulter Foundation since its formation in September 2007.
+Born in Atlanta, Ga., Bell received his bachelor of science degree in applied biology (1969) and his master of science (1970) from Georgia Tech and his doctorate in biochemistry in 1973 from the University of Georgia where he was a National Science Foundation fellow.
+Bell is a member of Phi Kappa Phi, scholastic honor society.
+He has served on the advisory boards of the Petit Institute of Bioscience and Bioengineering at Georgia Tech, the Wallace G. Coulter Foundation, and the Betty Irene Moore School of Nursing at UC Davis.
+He has been president of the Beckman Coulter Foundation since its formation in September 2007.

-Dr. Bell and Sharon, his wife of 38 years, reside in Clancy, Montana.
+Bell and his wife, Sharon, reside in Clancy, Montana.

 Life Science Partner, Inc.

 Dr. Thomas H. Callaway is Chief Executive Officer and serves on the board of AerovectRx, an aerosol vaccine delivery company which is commercializing technology developed at the Centers for Disease Control and Prevention.
-Tom is the Founder and President of Life Science Partner, an executive search firm focused exclusively on recruiting scientific and managerial leaders for the life sciences industry including companies developing medical devices, diagnostics, biopharmaceuticals and convergent technologies.
-Tom is also a founding Partner of an early stage seed fund, Georgia Venture Partners.
+Callaway is the founder and president of Life Science Partner, an executive search firm focused exclusively on recruiting scientific and managerial leaders for the life sciences industry including companies developing medical devices, diagnostics, biopharmaceuticals and convergent technologies.
+He is also a founding partner of an early stage seed fund, Georgia Venture Partners.
 Georgia Venture Partners was established in 2004 to make seed and early-stage investments in life sciences enterprises related to Georgia.
 As an investor, he takes an active role in the management of the portfolio start-ups.
-He is a former Partner with Fuqua Ventures (a life science and technology venture capital fund) and two leading recruiting firms Russell Reynolds and Korn/Ferry International.
-Active in the investing community of the Southeast, Tom is the Vice Chairman, Georgia BIO, the regions largest life science organization, and serves on the boards of the Atlanta Venture Forum and Southeast BIO.
-Before moving to Atlanta, Tom held the position of Director, Commercial Development for SyStemix.
+He is a former partner with Fuqua Ventures (a life science and technology venture capital fund) and two leading recruiting firms Russell Reynolds and Korn/Ferry International.
+Active in the investing community of the southeast, Callaway is the vice chairman of Georgia BIO, the region's largest life science organization, and serves on the boards of the Atlanta Venture Forum and Southeast BIO.
+Before moving to Atlanta, he held the position of director of commercial development for SyStemix.
 There he was responsible for business development and marketing for the firm's proprietary stem cell technology for bone marrow rescue of patients following high dose chemotherapy.
 He began his biotechnology career at Roche Diagnostics and Roche Molecular Systems.
 During his tenure at Roche, he developed and executed a global marketing plan for polymerase chain reaction (PCR) diagnostics technology, a Noble-prize winning solution for sleuthing out specific sequences of DNA and commercializing the tools to map the human genome.
-Tom earned a medical degree from Vanderbilt University School of Medicine.
+Callaway earned a medical degree from Vanderbilt University School of Medicine.
 He holds an MBA and undergraduate degree from Duke University.
 He can be reached at email@example.com.